openshift-labs/lab-building-images/workshop/content/creating-images/06-save-and-load.md

-The correct method to export a container image to get a tarball that can be subsequently used to reconstruct the original container image is therefore to run:
+The `podman` application also implement commands `save` and `load`.
+That there are two similar sets of commands can be confusing.
+Let's try again with these commands.

+First run:

 ```execute
 podman save -o saved.tar hello
 ```

-This time we are using the name of the container image, rather than a stopped container.
+This time we are using the name of the container image, rather than the name or ID of a stopped container.

 To view the contents of the tarball created this time, run: